Coherent measurements in quantum metrology: Measurements in quantum metrology

-We do not know whether optimality can be attained with an adaptive measurement nor do we know whether there exists a globally optimal (parameter independent) measurement.
+We do not know whether optimality can be attained with an adaptive measurement nor do we know whether there exists a measurement that is globally optimal, i.e.,for any value of $\phi$.
 The first issue is inconvenient as we consequently have to search for optimal adaptive measurements on a case-by-case basis, but the second is of purely theoretical interest and of little importance in practice for the following reason.
-The parameter $\phi$ is estimated from a large number of measurements, $M$, so we can employ an adaptive strategy in which $M'$ ($M' \ll M$) suboptimal measurements are performed to estimate $\phi$, after which we can fix the measurement to be optimal at the approximate parameter value $\tilde{\phi}$.
-It is a well known result of classical statistics that a maximum likelihood estimator (MLE) for $\phi$ saturates the Cram\'{e}r-Rao bound as $M \rightarrow \infty$, but we can only construct an approximate MLE since we have used a measurement that is optimal at $\tilde{\phi}$ as opposed to $\phi$.
+The parameter $\phi$ is estimated from a large number of measurements, $M$, so we can employ an adaptive strategy in which $M'$ ($M' \ll M$) suboptimal measurements are performed to estimate $\phi$, after which we can fix the measurement to be optimal at the approximate parameter value ${\tilde{\phi}}$.
+It is a well-known result of classical statistics that a maximum likelihood estimator (MLE) for $\phi$ saturates the Cram\'{e}r-Rao bound as $M \rightarrow \infty$, but we can only construct an approximate MLE since we have used a measurement that is optimal at ${\tilde{\phi}}$ as opposed to $\phi$.
 Fortuitously, it is nonetheless found to share the same asymptotic properties as the true MLE, provided that $M'$ is sufficiently large, meaning that globally optimal measurements confer no estimation advantage in the limit of large $M$~\cite{Monras, Barndorff-Nielsen}.

-In fact, we can reach a useful conclusion regarding the possibility of global optimality: when $\varrho_\phi$ is full-rank (and thus strictly positive) for all $\phi$, we show in ~\cite{Supplementary} that no globally optimal measurement exists.
-Moreover, noise perturbs any zero eigenvalues consequently making the result applicable to any practically realizable state.
+In fact, we can reach a useful conclusion regarding the possibility of global optimality: when $\varrho_\phi$ is full-rank (and thus strictly positive) for all $\phi$, we show in \ref{App4} that no globally optimal measurement exists.
+Moreover, noise perturbs any zero eigenvalues consequently making the result applicable to any practically realisable state.
+In fact, such a strategy was recently implemented in an experiment reported in \cite{adesso} and it could also be eventually used in a \emph{proof-of-principle} experiment of the ideas introduced here.